Skip to content

 I-140 processing time

-Premium processing is almost always worth it.
+Premium processing is almost always worth it for H-1B workers approaching the 6-year cap.
 Your priority date — the date your PERM was filed — is locked in either way, so the faster you get I-140 approval the sooner you unlock AC21 protections.
+See the premium processing guide for a full cost-benefit breakdown.

 What your priority date means